 How long will the project last?

 The Rayburn Garage Interior Rehabilitation is a multi-phase project that will address one quarter of the garage during each phase.
-Phase 3 is underway.
-Future phases, dependent on the availability of funds, are projected below.
+The final phase (Phase 4) is underway.

 How will my parking change?